Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Overall, our team found it seemed to work best for your shoulders, upper back, and core muscles.

-We also think that there are good ways to focus your attention around just a few muscles, once you gain some confidence with your new exercise tool.
+We also think that there are good ways to focus your attention on just a few muscles once you gain some confidence with your new exercise tool.

 How Different Are the Bodyblade Models?